kellerkindt/asn1rs/README.md

 ```

 ### Example usage of async postgres
-NOTE: This requires the `async-psql` feature
+NOTE: This requires the `async-psql` feature.

+Using async postgres allows the message - or the batched messages - to take advantage of [`pipelining`] automatically.
+This can provide a speedup (personal experience: at around 26%) compared to the synchronous/blocking postgres implementation.

 ```rust
 use asn1rs::io::async_psql::*;
 use tokio_postgres::NoTls;